 The breeding season begins in late March to April and extends through May and June.
 The male selects the nest site and does most of the nest building.
 They prefer to nest in extensive forest areas with trees at least 50-60 feet tall, rather than in isolated trees.
 Typically, the nest is built of sticks with a “cup” that is lined with bark flakes, and is placed in a main crotch or on a horizontal limb against the trunk.
 Males vigorously defend an area approximately 100 ft. in diameter around the nest site, although they may forage up to 2 miles away.
 Individuals occasionally use the same nest in successive years, but typically build a new nest in the area.

 Only one brood is raised each year.
-The normal clutch size is 4-5 eggs.
+The normal clutch size is 4 to 5 eggs.
 Egg laying occurs at 2 or 3 day intervals, usually in the morning.
-Incubation begins after the third egg is laid, and continues for 34-36 days.
+Incubation begins after the third egg is laid, and continues for 34 to 36 days.
 Most day time and all night time incubating is done by the female.

 Juvenile birds are also prone to injury during their first year.
 On October 6, 2001, Wildlife Rescue, Inc. personnel released two Cooper’s back into the wild using Edgewood Park and Preserve.
 Both birds, a second-year male and a hatch-year female sustained concussions as a result of flying into windows.
 The female was in rehab for 2 months, and the male 18 months.
 During that time Wildlife Rescue, Inc. provided medical and support care in order to give these birds a second chance at surviving in the wild.
 Their personnel go to great lengths during rehab to reduce the chances of taming or habitualizing them with too much human interaction.